-• Large Installation
+• Industrial Installation

-This award recognizes efforts to promote the conservation of natural resources, including the identification, protection, and restoration of biological resources and habitats; the sound management and use of the land and its resources; and the promotion of the conservation ethic.
-Environmentally beneficial landscaping is also a factor in this award.
-Nominations may be from the Military Departments or Defense Agencies for any large U.S. Military active or closing installation worldwide.
+This award recognizes efforts to prevent or eliminate pollution at the source, including practices that increase efficiency and sustainability in the use of raw materials, energy, water, or other resources.
+Nominations may be from the Military Departments or Defense Agencies for any U.S. Military active or closing industrial installation worldwide.

-Cultural Resources Management (Tab B):
+Environmental Restoration (Tab D):